 - First make the compote: Add fresh or frozen berries to a pan over medium heat.
 Add sweetener of choice and cook, stirring occasionally for 5-8 minutes.

-- Add the instant oats to a blender jar and blend to a fine flour.
+- Dry ingredients: Add the instant oats to a blender jar and blend to a fine flour.
 Tip into a medium bowl.
+Add baking powder, baking soda, salt, and sugar.

 - Add dollops of batter onto a non-stick pan and cook until browned on both sides (no greasing of pan required since there is butter in the batter).
 Cook in batches.